Rostlab/MetaStudent/README.md

 ###Baseline classifiers

-The CAFA organizers implemented the following three baseline classifiers to gauge the improvement of current function predictiors over old or naïve methods [11].
+The CAFA organizers implemented the following three baseline classifiers to gauge the improvement of current function predictiors over old or naïve methods.
 (1) Priors.
 Every target has the same annotations and each term's score is the probability of that term occurring in Swiss-Prot.
 (2) BLAST.
 Target annotations are simply the maximum sequence identity returned by BLAST under default parameters when aligning a target with all proteins annotated with a given term.
 (3) GOtcha.
-Using the same BLAST results as BLAST, Gotcha [8] I-Scores are calculated as the sum of the negative logarithm of the E-Value of the alignment between the target protein and all proteins associated with a given term.
+Using the same BLAST results as BLAST, Gotcha I-Scores are calculated as the sum of the negative logarithm of the E-Value of the alignment between the target protein and all proteins associated with a given term.
 Additionally, we introduce Priors', which simply returns the entire GO annotation of a random Swiss-Prot protein.
 Scores are assigned as in Priors.

 ###Data sets